-Posting explicit imagery (sexual content, displays of violence, etc.) or unwanted sexual or romantic advances towards other users.
+- Posting explicit imagery (sexual content, displays of violence, etc.) or unwanted sexual or romantic advances towards other users.

 - Posting content that is illegal to publish or illegal to distribute without permission in Germany.
 The reason is that in certain cases, especially when it comes to copyright, the service provider (who might be us, the fosscord founders), may be held liable, and we do not wish to get into legal trouble.

 - Abusing loopholes in this code of conduct, for example doing something that is not explicitly covered by the prohibited behavior, yet is in conflict with the general idea of desirable behavior.

 Consequences of violation

 - Undesirable behavior will lead to warnings, and later on, if repeated too often, kicks or bans.

 - Prohibited behavior will, in most cases, directly lead to a kick or ban.

 - Any kind of violation can lead to removal of the offending content.

 - Kicks and bans apply to all communities administrated by Fosscord maintainers group.

 If a moderator violates the code of conduct, make sure to point it out to us.
 This can lead to warnings and demotion of the moderator.

 If we violate the code of conduct, no such possibility exists.
-Thus, it is important to call me out, or make one of my friends or moderators call me out.
+Thus, it is important to call us out, or make one of our friends call us out.
 Further steps will then be discussed ad hoc.

 Changes to this code of conduct